The Academic Success Program

 The SMU Health Center provides Counseling and Testing services for students and is also available for students in crisis.
 The stress of law school is sometimes compounded by death of a loved one or personal or family illness or other crises.
 Students should be aware of changes in behavior in themselves or in other students that may point the need to seek assistance.
 Students should consult with the Assistant Dean for Student Affairs if they become aware of such circumstances so that an appropriate course of action can be discussed.

-If you have any questions about our services or need to talk to someone about your plan for academic success, please contact the Director of the Academic Success Program, Laura G. Burstein at email@example.com.
+If you have any questions about our services or need to talk to someone about your plan for academic success, please contact the Director of the Academic Success Program, Professor Birdsong at email@example.com.

 Apply to be an Academic Success Program MentorASP mentors are high-performing 2Ls and 3Ls chosen on the basis of academic merit, leadership ability, and passion for giving back to the SMU Dedman Law community.
 ASP mentors receive training in lesson planning and public speaking and have frequent opportunities for group presentations and one-on-one tutoring.
 They serve as academic leaders and tutors for the entire 1L class.
 Mentors are selected through a competitive application process during the end of each school year.

-The application for the 2019-2020 academic year will be available in the Spring of 2019.
+The application for the 2021-2022 academic year will be available in the Spring of 2021.
 Rising 2Ls and 3Ls are welcome to apply.
-Once the application is posted, please complete as instructed by April 12, 2019 and e-mail with a copy of your resume to Laura Burstein at firstname.lastname@example.org.
-Selected applicants will be invited to join the program shortly after Spring 2019 grades are released.
+Once the application is posted, please complete as instructed by April 5, 2021 and e-mail with a copy of your resume (GPA required) to Professor Birdsong at firstname.lastname@example.org.
+Selected applicants will be invited to join the program shortly after Spring 2021 grades are released.